-Name, Address and Year of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee/ Officer Other Directorships Held by Trustee/ Officer Interested Trustee Jonathan Krane (1968) 1270 Avenue of the Americas, 22 nd Floor, New York, New York 10020 Trustee and Chairman of the Board, No set term; served since 2012 Chief Executive Officer of Krane Funds Advisors, LLC from 2011 to present.
-Principal of Krane Capital LLC from 2009 to 2011.
-Chief Executive Officer of Emma Entertainment from 2004 to 2009.
-15 None Independent Trustees John Ferguson (1966) 1270 Avenue of the Americas, 22 nd Floor, New York, New York 10020 Trustee, No set term; served since 2012 Chief Operating Officer of Shrewsbury River Capital from 2017 to present.
+Name, Address and Year of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee/ Officer Other Directorships Held by Trustee/Officer John Ferguson (1966) 1270 Avenue of the Americas, 22nd Floor, New York, New York 10020 Trustee, No set term; served since 2012 Chief Operating Officer of Shrewsbury River Capital from 2017 to present.
 Chief Operating Officer of Kang Global Investors LP (hedge fund adviser) from 2014 to 2016.
 President of Alden Global Capital, LLC (hedge fund adviser) from 2012 to 2014 (formerly, Chief Operating Officer from 2011 to 2012).
 Senior Managing Director and Chief Operating Officer of K2 Advisors, L.L.C. from 2005 to 2011.
-15 None Matthew Stroyman (1968) 1270 Avenue of the Americas, 22 nd Floor, New York, New York 10020 Trustee, No set term; served since 2012 Co-Founder, President and Chief Operating Officer of Arcturus (real estate asset and investment management services firm) from 2007 to present.
-15 None Patrick P. Campo (1970) 1270 Avenue of the Americas, 22 nd Floor, New York, New York 10020 Trustee, No set term; served since 2017 From 2013 to present, Director of Long Short Equity, Titan Advisors; from 2009 to 2013, Director of Hedge Fund Research, Alternative Investment Management, LLC.
-15 None
+16 None Matthew Stroyman (1968) 1270 Avenue of the Americas, 22nd Floor, New York, New York 10020 Trustee, No set term; served since 2012 Co-Founder, President and Chief Operating Officer of Arcturus (real estate asset and investment management services firm) from 2007 to present.
+16 None Officers Jonathan Krane (1968) 1270 Avenue of the Americas, 22nd Floor, New York, New York 10020 Principal Executive Officer and Principal Financial Officer, No set term; served since 2012 Chief Executive Officer of Krane Funds Advisors, LLC from 2011 to present.
+Chief Executive Officer of Krane Portfolio Advisors, LLC from 2018 to present.

-Name, Address and Year of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Officers Number of Portfolios in Fund Complex Overseen by Trustee/ Officer Other Directorships Held by Trustee/ Officer Jonathan Krane (1968) 1270 Avenue of the Americas, 22 nd Floor, New York, New York 10020 Principal Executive Officer and Principal Financial Officer, No set term; served since 2012 Chief Executive Officer of Krane Funds Advisors, LLC from 2011 to present.
 Principal of Krane Capital LLC from 2009 to 2011.
 Chief Executive Officer of Emma Entertainment from 2004 to 2009.
-15 None Jennifer Tarleton (formerly Krane) (1966) 1270 Avenue of the Americas, 22 nd Floor, New York, New York 10020 Vice President and Secretary, No set term; served since 2012 Vice President of Krane Funds Advisors, LLC from 2011 to present.
+16 None Jennifer Tarleton (formerly Krane) (1966) 1270 Avenue of the Americas, 22nd Floor, New York, New York 10020 Vice President and Secretary, No set term; served since 2012 Vice President of Krane Funds Advisors, LLC from 2011 to present.
 Principal of Krane Capital LLC from 2009 to 2011.
 Sole Practitioner of Jennifer Krane, Esq. from 2001 to 2009.
+16 None

-15 None Michael Quain (1957) 1270 Avenue of the Americas, 22 nd Floor, New York, New York 10020 Chief Compliance Officer and Anti-Money Laundering Officer, No Set Term; served since June 2015 Principal/President of Quain Compliance Consulting, LLC from 2014 to present.
+Name, Address and Year of Birth of Trustee/Officer Position(s) Held with the Trust, Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee/ Officer Other Directorships Held by Trustee/Officer Michael Quain (1957) 1270 Avenue of the Americas, 22nd Floor, New York, New York 10020 Chief Compliance Officer and Anti- Money Laundering Officer, No Set Term; served since 2015 Principal/President of Quain Compliance Consulting, LLC from 2014 to present.
 First Vice President of Aberdeen Asset Management Inc. from May 2013 to September 2013.
 First Vice President and Chief Compliance Officer of Artio Global Management, LLC from 2004 to 2013.
-15 None James Hoffmayer (1973) SEI Investments Company One Freedom Valley Drive Oaks, PA 19456 Assistant Treasurer, No set term; served since 2017 Controller and Chief Financial Officer of SEI Investments Global Funds Services from 2016 to present.
+16 None James Hoffmayer (1973) SEI Investments Company One Freedom Valley Drive Oaks, PA 19456 Assistant Treasurer, No set term; served since 2017 Controller and Chief Financial Officer of SEI Investments Global Funds Services from 2016 to present.
 Senior Director, Funds Accounting and Fund Administration of SEI Investments Global Funds Services from September 2016 to present.
 Senior Director of Fund Administration of SEI Investments Global Funds Services from 2014 to present.
 Director of Financial Reporting of SEI Investments Global Funds Services from 2004 to 2014.
-15 None
+16 None